Your cookie preferences

 How else can I control my energy prices?

-The simplest way to ensure your energy costs don’t go up, whether you choose fixed price energy or not, is to control your usage.
+The simplest way to ensure your energy costs don’t go up, whether you choose a fixed energy deal or not, is to control your usage.
 Whether prices go up or down, if you can reduce your usage you will always be in control of your energy bills.

 The simplest changes can be made around the home.
 Checking for draughts around windows and doors is simple, and installing draughtproofing is cheap and easy to do.
 It will also save you a lot of money, with an estimated 30% of heat in the home lost through draughts.
 The most common culprits are around doors and windows, but you should also check floorboards, loft hatches and letterboxes.